ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 The `cluster.leave_on_shutdown` option allows a peer to remove itself from the *peerset* when shutting down cleanly:

-* The state will be cleaned up automatically.
+* The state will be cleaned up automatically when the peer is cleanly shutdown.
 * All known peers will be set as `bootstrap` values and `peers` will be emptied.
 Thus, the peer can be started and it will attempt to re-join the cluster it left by bootstrapping to one of the previous peers.